 Your donation to our veterans' program changes the lives of US military veterans, partnering them with trained service dogs, empowering the heroes who have served our country.
 Your gift provides them the tools to lead independent and fulfilling lives.
-You may even donate in someone's honor or donate to our dedicated Black Veterans program.
+You may even donate in someone's honor.

 - Source: Case Reports, Journal of Psychosocial Nursing and Mental Health Services, 2010 Feb;48(2):22-8. doi: 10.3928/02793695-20100107-01.

 Post-Traumatic Stress Disorder involves an underlying state regulation disorder, which is often hypersensitivity to sound.
 Other clients we have worked with have had hypersensitivity to crowds or to specific sounds such as helicopters.
 While further research needs to be done (there is an ongoing government study), service dog intervention is increasingly being recommending by clinicians in addition to the current treatment plans for people living with this kind of anxiety and fear.
 A service dog may significantly help with some of the major symptoms and improve one's overall quality of life.